Visit Chicago in the summer or the fall.

 - St. Patrick’s Day Parade: If you want to mingle with folks at 7 a.m. for a green beer, you will find them on the day of the annual St. Patrick’s Day Parade, which redefines “day drinking.”
 Here, the city dyes the Chicago River a blazing green, and bars are full of messy drunkards by noon.
 But this might be the best place in the world to experience Paddy’s day, even superior to Dublin!

 - In June, the festival season kicks into gear, including the famous Chicago Blues Festival, which is a FREE, 3-day event that brings the biggest names in blues into town to get down with Chicago’s suburbanites.
-There is also the Ravinia Festival, a celebration of symphony, chamber ensembles, pop artists, the Chicago Gospel Festival, Chicago Pride, the Old Town Art Fair and Wells Street Art Festival, which are held on the same weekend, and the Taste of Chicago, the largest FREE outdoor food festival in America that takes place over five days.
+There is also the Ravinia Festival, a celebration of the symphony, chamber ensembles, and pop artists, the Chicago Gospel Festival, Chicago Pride, the Old Town Art Fair, and Wells Street Art Festival, which are held on the same weekend, and the Taste of Chicago, the largest FREE outdoor food festival in America that takes place over five days.

 - Pitchfork Music Festival: Big headliners come around for this annual music festival at Union Park.

 - Lollapalooza: This music festival used to tour America, but it is now an annual event that made Chicago its permanent residence.
 For nearly 30 years, this iconic event that ushered in a new age of summer festivals brings some of the biggest names in alternative rock and hip-hop.

 - September is busy with the FREE Chicago Jazz Festival that cranks up on Labor Day Weekend, Riot Fest, a punk rock extravaganza with carnival rides and sideshows, and the much more civilized Chicago Gourmet that brings out celebrity chefs, and food and wine tasting.